 TBS Gives ‘The Last O.G.’
 TV’s Biggest Promo Push

-B&C has partnered with TV ad measurement and attribution company iSpot.tv to bring you a weekly chart we call Promo Mojo: exclusive data showing the top five TV promos ranked by TV ad impressions.
-These are the shows networks have been promoting most heavily to drive tune-in (our data covers the seven-day period through March 31).
+B&C has partnered with attention and conversion analytics company iSpot.tv to bring you a weekly chart we call Promo Mojo: exclusive data showing the top five TV promos ranked by TV ad impressions.
+These are the shows networks have been promoting most heavily to drive tune-in (our data covers the seven-day period through April 29).

-On the strength of just over 300 million TV ad impressions, TBS’s promo for The Last O.G., the Tracy Morgan comedy now in its second season, rises to first place from fifth last time.
-HGTV’s promo for Restored by the Fords holds steady in second place, while Food Network’s promo for Buddy vs. Duff shifts from third to fourth, and last week’s chart-topping promo, for CBS’s Million Dollar Mile, slips to fifth.
+For the second week in a row, cable networks sweep our top five.
+This week’s chart-topper: TBS.
+Promos for its Tracy Morgan vehicle The Last O.G. racked up 175.5 million TV ad impressions.

-New to the ranking this week: FX promotes its vampire horror-comedy What We Do in the Shadows in third place.
+HGTV grabs the next two slots, first with a multi-series promo at No. 2, and then again for mother-daughter home-reno show Good Bones at No. 3.
+TBS sister network TNT lands at fourth place for its crime drama Animal Kingdom, while Food Network closes out our ranking with Iron Chef Gauntlet.

-Notably, the Restored by the Fords promo earns the highest iSpot Attention Index (138) in our ranking, getting 38% fewer interruptions than the average promo (interruptions include changing the channel, pulling up the guide, fast-forwarding or turning off the TV).
+Notably, Animal Kingdom scores the highest iSpot Attention Index (139) in our ranking, with its promos getting 39% fewer interruptions than the average promo (interruptions include changing the channel, pulling up the guide, fast-forwarding or turning off the TV).

 The television industry's top news stories, analysis and blogs of the day.